nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: To Him who is able to keep you from stumbling and to present you before
+  text: May the God of hope fill you with all joy and peace as you trust in Him,
-    His glorious presence without fault and with great joy — to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
-Amen.
+    so that you may overflow with hope by the power of the Holy Spirit.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 19th September 2021
+subtitle: Sunday worship - 26th September 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!